See all articles

 • Used MFA to secure access to sensitive systems.

-• Restricted administrative privileges to minimize the risk of insider threats.
+• Restricted administrative privileges to minimise the risk of insider threats.

 Outcomes: